House of Valois-Anjou

-The House of Valois-Anjou (Maison de Valois-Anjou, Casa Valois-Angiò) was a noble French family and cadet branch of the House of Valois.
+The House of Valois-Anjou (Maison de Valois-Anjou, Casa Valois-Angiò) was a noble French family and a cadet branch of the House of Valois.
 Members of the house served as rulers of the Duchy of Anjou in the Kingdom of France, the County of Provence in the Holy Roman Empire, and also as monarchs of the Kingdom of Naples, as well as lords of several other territories.